Stock Screener Redesign

 Using green and red in investment applications can create unintended positive or negative perceptions for users.
 Therefore, for V3, decided to use theme colors.

-V2 - V3
+V2 to V3

 Enhance UI for clearer category grouping